No. Our volunteer GALs do not take the children into their homes or transport them.

 - Find safe, loving permanent homes

-GAL volunteers make recommendations based on the time they spend with the child, the review of records, interviews with the caseworker, foster parents, teachers, relatives, parents, and any other person involved in the child’s life.
-A GAL volunteer learns about the community services available and making recommendations in the free 30-hour training course.
+Volunteer GALs make recommendations based on the time they spend with the child, the review of records, interviews with the caseworker, foster parents, teachers, relatives, parents, and any other person involved in the child’s life.
+A volunteer GAL learns about the community services available and how to make recommendations in the free 30-hour training course.

-The GAL volunteer is appointed to represent the best interests of the child and make recommendations to the court.
-Judges respect GAL volunteers and take their recommendations into account when making decisions.
+The volunteer GAL is appointed to represent the best interests of the child and make recommendations to the court.
+Judges respect volunteer GALs and take their recommendations into account when making decisions.
 A 2009 judicial survey gave an overall satisfaction of the South Carolina Guardian ad Litem Program a 4.7 out of 5.0.

-No. By statute, GAL volunteers can only be appointed on child abuse and neglect cases in family court.
-Divorce and custody cases sometimes involve a private Guardian ad Litem, but those are not South Carolina GAL volunteers.
-The GAL program has no oversight of private Guardians ad Litem.
-Our volunteer training does NOT qualify a person to be a private Guardian ad Litem.
+No. By statute, volunteer GALs can only be appointed on child abuse and neglect cases in family court.
+Divorce and custody cases sometimes involve a private Guardian ad Litem, but those are not volunteer GALs.
+The Cass Elias McCarter GAL Program has no oversight over private GALs.